 Image courtesy Ciao Osteria

 Nothing feels better than getting outside of yourself and doing good for others.
 Volunteer Fairfax can help you find a non-profit to give your time (or money, if you prefer) to based on your availability, the commitment you’re willing to make, and other variables.
 Especially now, so many need your help.
 Bonus: volunteering can work miracles for your spirit.
 The experience always gives back more than it asks.
-For more ideas on giving back to the community, find other ways to share the love here.
+Check out some of the other ways our hospitality stakeholders are sharing the love here.

 Find a new friend.